Darwish-md/State-Exam-2023/Topic-09.md

 3. Implementation of PLDs:
   - Logic Structure: PLDs typically consist of an array of AND gates and an array of OR gates, allowing the implementation of sum-of-product (SOP) logic functions.
   - Programming Technology: One common method is using fuses, where intact fuses represent "1" and blown fuses represent "0".
 The fuses are selectively blown to define the desired logic paths.
+In this programming approach, the unprogrammed state of a fuse represents a logical "1," while a blown or programmed fuse represents a logical "0."
+By programming or blowing specific fuses, you can configure the device to implement the desired digital logic functions.

 4. Types of PLDs:
   - Simple Programmable Logic Devices (SPLDs): Examples include ROM (Read-Only Memory), PLA (Programmable Logic Array), and PAL (Programmable Array Logic).